Bucky (Marvel Comics): Jack Monroe

 Though this character was depicted as Bucky Barnes in the 1953-1955 Captain America run, these stories were rendered non-canonical in 1964 by The Avengers issue #4.
 A 1972 retcon designed to reintegrate these stories into Earth-616 canon established him as a separate character.

 In 1953, an orphan named Jack Monroe, who idolized Captain America and Bucky, discovered that his history teacher also had a similar passion, to the extent of undergoing plastic surgery to make him look like Steve Rogers and assuming his name as well.
 In addition, "Rogers" had discovered, in some old Nazi files stored in a warehouse in Germany, the lost formula for the Super-Soldier serum that had given Captain America his abilities.
 The two used the serum and began to fight Communists as Captain America and Bucky.
 Unfortunately, "Rogers" and Monroe were unaware of the stabilizing "Vita-Ray" process used on the original Captain America.
 As a result, despite their bodies being enhanced to peak human efficiency, they slowly grew paranoid and dangerously insane.
 By the middle of 1954 they were irrationally attacking anyone they perceived to be a Communist, at points resulting in them committing racist violence against Hispanics and African-Americans.
 In 1955 the Federal Bureau of Investigation managed to hunt them down and placed them in suspended animation.
 The 1950s Captain America and Bucky would be revived years later after the return of Steve Rogers, going on another rampage, and would be defeated by the man they had modeled themselves after.
-Monroe was eventually cured of his insanity and took up the superhero identity of Nomad, an identity the original Steve Rogers himself had once taken in the 1970s (when he discarded the Captain America mantle as a consequence of the Marvel-version of the Watergate Scandal, engineered by the Secret Empire), and teamed up with the original Captain America on a number of occasions.
+Monroe was eventually cured of his insanity and took up the superhero identity of Nomad, an identity the original Steve Rogers himself had once taken in the 1970s, and teamed up with the original Captain America on a number of occasions.
 At one point during his solo career, Monroe was injured severely enough to need to be placed in stasis once again.
 He was revived and brainwashed by Henry Peter Gyrich (who was in turn being manipulated by Baron Strucker).
-Monroe was then forced to become the new Scourge of the Underworld and sent to kill the reformed supervillain team known as the Thunderbolts.
+Monroe was then forced to become the new Scourge of the Underworld and sent to kill the Thunderbolts.
 Monroe eventually broke free of the conditioning, helped the Thunderbolts to defeat Gyrich, and then disappeared.
 Monroe was last seen reassuming his original Nomad costume.
 At this time, he had checked in on his former ward he called Bucky, who had since been adopted.
 Monroe was starting to have delusions again, and started hallucinating; his sanity was again destabilizing, as it had when he first became Bucky.
 In the same story, Jack Monroe was shot by the Winter Soldier (James Buchanan Barnes, the original Bucky) and dumped in the trunk of a car.